databendlabs/databend/docs/doc/100-faq/40-how-to-write-scalar-functions.md

 -  Constant column

-    Sometimes column is constant in the block, such as: `select 3 from table`, the column 3 is always 3, so we can use a constant column to represent it.
+    Sometimes column is constant in the block, such as: `SELECT 3 from table`, the column 3 is always 3, so we can use a constant column to represent it.
 This is useful to save the memory space during computation.

     So databend's DataColumn is represented by: